hamaluik/recipes/_recipes/stuffing.md

 - 1-2 tsp poultry seasoning
 - 5-6 tsp sage
 instructions:
-- Simmer diced onions and spirces in margarine in a pot
+- Simmer diced onions and spices in margarine in a pot
 - Put breadcrumbs in a massive bowl and pour simmered margarine over the breadcrumbs
 - Mix
 - Let sit for a while and mix again